JaninaWibker/school-docs/os/process_thread.md

 Halting and stopping is done through interrupts

-The OS can create processes, transform control to their starting point, stop them (requires interrupts), ...
+The OS can create processes, transfer control to their starting point, stop them (requires interrupts), ...
 When doing a system call (trap instruction) you change privilege level for a short period of time and run kernel code.

 Each user process has it's own virtual memory address space.
-Kernel memory is protected from the user mode accesses.
+Kernel memory is protected from user mode accesses.

+The kernel memory is however usually mapped into every address space as you don't want to change the address space with every syscall.
+This memory is however only usable from kernel mode as a page fault is generated otherwise (because the memory is neither readable nor writable in user space).

 ## ELF - Executable Linkable Format

 An ELF file is a executable file, at least on unix based systems.
 The file contains multiple sections, each with a different purpose:

-- .bss (Block Started by Symbol): not actually included in the file on disk but generated on execution.
+- **.bss** (Block Started by Symbol): not actually included in the file on disk but generated on execution.
   The size of this segment is encoded in the file however.
   It is meant to be used for zero-initialized variables once execution has begun.
-- .data: Also used for data but unlike the .bss segment the variables aren't zero-initialized and therefore it must appear in the ELF file.
+- **.data**: Also used for data but unlike the .bss segment the variables aren't zero-initialized and therefore it must appear in the ELF file.
-- .rodata: read only data ()
+- **.rodata**: read only data (string literals, `const`)
-- .text : actual program code
+- **.text**: actual program code

 There are potentially many more segments (based on what the linker does) but these are the most important ones.